19 Free Things to Do in Halifax

 15. Fairview Lawn Cemetery

 History buffs will want to check out Fairview Lawn Cemetary.
 Many of the people who died during the sinking of the RMS Titanic are buried here.
-Guided tours give insights into their stories and the disaster.
-There is also a center for tourists and a gift shop.
+Some guided tours stop here, or you can do a self-guided tour, and learn some of the stories of the Titanic victims.

 Hours of operation: